 5.3.2.3.4 Near out-of-phase operation (NOOP)

+5.3.2.3.4.1 NOOP signal detection

 The TD downmix may have a problem if the signal in the left channel and the signal in the right channel are close to an opposite phase.
 In that case the passive mono downmix obtained by summing the left channel and the right channel would lead to canceling of certain harmonic components, making it unsuitable for encoding.
 To ensure that this problem does not occur the TD stereo coder contains a special sub-mode for input signals that are near-out-of-phase (NOOP).
 The NOOP decision process is based on the analysis of the passive mono downmix and the side signal defined in the previous clause and some other auxiliary parameters.
 The NOOP decision process is outlined below.